Luzzu: Description

-The luzzu is a sturdy carvel-built boat with a double-ended hull.
-Originally, the luzzu was equipped with oars and sails although nowadays almost all are motorised, with onboard diesel engines being the most common.
+The luzzu is a sturdy, carvel-built boat with a double-ended hull.
+Originally, the luzzu was equipped with oars and sails, although nowadays, almost all are motorised, with onboard diesel engines being the most common.

 The boats are brightly painted in shades of yellow, red, green and blue, and the bow is normally pointed with a pair of eyes.
-These eyes may be the modern survival of an ancient Phoenician custom (also practiced by the ancient Greeks and Egyptians); they are referred to as the Eye of Horus or of Osiris.
+These eyes may be the modern survival of an ancient Phoenician custom (also practised by the ancient Greeks and Egyptians); they are referred to as the Eye of Horus or of Osiris.
 They are said to protect the fishermen while at sea.

-In 2016 Prof. Anthony Aquilina from the University of Malta determined that there are some traditional rules that come into play when choosing the colour palette for a luzzu.
+In 2016, Prof. Anthony Aquilina from the University of Malta determined that there are some traditional rules that come into play when choosing the colour palette for a luzzu.

-"Whilst reddish brown or maroon was typically painted on the lower half of the boat to mark the waterline, the locality of a boat’s owner could be identified by the colour of its mustaċċ.
+Whilst reddish brown or maroon was typically painted on the lower half of the boat to mark the waterline, the locality of a boat’s owner could be identified by the colour of its mustaċċ.
 The mustaċċ is the band above the lower half of the boat, shaped like a moustache, which gives the feature its name.
 A red mustaċċ would indicate that the boat came from St Paul’s Bay, for example.
 A lemon yellow indicated a boat from Msida or St Julian’s, whilst an ochre yellow one would identify the boat as hailing from the Marsaxlokk and Marsascala area.
-When a mustaċċ was painted black, it denoted mourning for a death in the family."
+When a mustaċċ was painted black, it denoted mourning for a death in the family.

 The town of Marsaxlokk is especially famous for the large numbers of luzzu and similar craft operating in its harbour.
-The luzzu is often considered as a symbol of Malta.
+The luzzu is often considered a symbol of Malta.